isomerpages/moe-methodistgirlssch/_about-us/Our Heritage.md

 just make sure that you make amends.

 Cos you're a student in a special school<br>
-Where the girls are sweet & heed the golden rule<br> So always behave at your very best<br>
+Where the girls are sweet &amp; heed the golden rule<br> So always behave at your very best<br>
 Cos you're Special<br>
 You're in MGS<br>